To develop the next generation of healthcare leaders in Africa who excel in governance and the provision of quality services

 She is a member of the African Leadership Network, and sits on several boards and committees

-Henry Okachi is one of Africa's emerging thought leaders and social transformation enthusiasts with a keen interest in human capacity building and strengthening the foundation for the emergence of Africa's next generation of strong value-based, results-driven leaders across key sectors to drive Africa's rebirth.
+Henry Okachi is one of Africa's emerging thought leaders and social transformation catalyst with a keen interest in human capacity development and strengthening the foundation for the emergence of Africa's next generation of strong value-based, results-driven leaders across key sectors to drive Africa's rebirth.

-He is a volunteer leadership facilitator with the Paradigm Initiative - a social enterprise that builds an ICT-enabled support system and advocates digital rights in order to improve livelihoods for under-served youth, and Gemstone Group - a Leadership Development Institution aimed at raising leaders of excellence, among others.
+He is a volunteer leadership facilitator with the Paradigm Initiative - a social enterprise providing leadership development interventions, ICT-enabled support systems and driving digital rights advocacies in order to improve livelihoods of under-served youths across Africa, and Gemstone Group - a Leadership Development Institution aimed at raising leaders of excellence, among others.

-He has a background in engineering and currently concluding a Postgraduate Diploma in Education.
+Henry has a background in Electronic Computer Engineering and a Postgraduate Diploma in Education in view.

 Tobi is a Marketing and Communications Intern at the Healthcare Leadership Academy.